Low-energy modified gravity signatures on the large-scale structures: Conclusions

 To keep the calculations transparent, we have assumed that pressureless matter contributes to the stress-tensor.
 Extending the analysis for multiple fields is possible.
 This is currently under investigation.

-Our analysis shows that one of the Bardeen potentials is suppressed in the case of $f(R)$ theories.
+Our analysis shows that the growth of $\Psi_{\rm MG}$ is less than $\Phi_{\rm MG}$ for $f(R)$ theories.
 It is interesting to see whether this feature is common for all modified gravity theories.
 This is currently under investigation.

+We have shown that the perturbation modes with larger wave number shows larger deviation of $\Psi_{MG}/ \Phi_{MG}$ from $\Psi_{GR} / \Phi_{GR} = 1$.
+For this parameter to be a tool for the detection of modified gravity theories, we need to confirm/infirm for other theories of gravity.